 If you’re looking for a quick make, a bucket hat is the perfect project.

-I hope you’ll feel inspired and find a hat you’d love to crochet.
+I hope you’ll feel inspired and find a hat you’ll love to crochet.

 1. Crochet Bucket Hat